inverno-io/inverno-mods/inverno-grpc-client/README.md

 }
 ```

 In above example, module *app_grpc_client* creates the `Greeter` bean which uses the `HttpClient` to obtain an `Endpoint` to connect to `localhost` in plain HTTP/2.
 When invoking the `sayHello()` method, an HTTP client exchange is created, it is converted to a unary gRPC exchange which allows to set the request message and to return the response message.
-The request is sent when the response publisher is subscribed, the gRPC response message is eventually returned and displayed to the standard output before the module is finally stopped.
+The request is sent when the response publisher is subscribed, the gRPC response message is eventually returned and displayed to the standard output and the module finally stopped.

 > Note that the gRPC protocol is built on top of HTTP/2 and as such the underlying connection should be an HTTP/2 connection, trying to convey gRPC messages over an HTTP/1.x connection, although possible in theory, is discouraged as it will break interoperability and might lead to unpredictable behaviours.